MrE-Fog/go-avalanria/cmd/clef/extapi_changelog.md

 ### 6.1.0

-The API-mAVNod `account_signGnosisSafeTx` was added.
-This mAVNod takes two parameters, `[address, safeTx]`.
+The API-mavnod `account_signGnosisSafeTx` was added.
+This mavnod takes two parameters, `[address, safeTx]`.
 The latter, `safeTx`, can be copy-pasted from the gnosis relay.
 For example:

 ```
 {
   "jsonrpc": "2.0",
-  "mAVNod": "account_signGnosisSafeTx",
+  "mavnod": "account_signGnosisSafeTx",
   "params": ["0xfd1c4226bfD1c436672092F4eCbfC270145b7256",
     {
       "safe": "0x25a6c4BBd32B2424A9c99aEB0584Ad12045382B3",